tgjohnst/pihole-guide/README.md

 ## 1) Getting your Pi up and running

-### A) Formatting the microSD card
+###A) Formatting the microSD card

-Before we set up the pi-hole software, let's get the raspberry pi up and running.
-If you bought an SD card with Raspbian/NOOBS preloaded on it, skip to the next step
+Before we set up the pi-hole software, let's get the raspberry pi up and running. **If you bought an SD card with Raspbian/NOOBS preloaded on it, skip to substep (B)**

+1. First, you'll want to download either NOOBS or Raspbian .img file from the [Raspberry Pi website](https://www.raspberrypi.org/downloads/).
+   - I used the Raspbian file.

+2. You'll also want to install software that can write an image to a microSD card.
+I recommend [Etcher](https://etcher.io/) since it's super easy to use and works on both Mac and PC.
+3. Plug your SD card into your adapter or phone and connect it to your computer.
+   - If you're using an Android phone, drag down the notification bar, click on the **USB Connected** notification,  and enable **USB [mass] storage mode** and your SD card should appear.
+4. Use Etcher or another program to write the .img file to your SD card.

+You now have a microSD card ready to go!

-### B) Logging into your pi
+### B) Logging into your Raspberry Pi

 Insert your microSD card into the slot on the bottom of your Pi.
 Using the HDMI and USB ports on the pi, connect your monitor, mouse, and keyboard.
 Then, connect the power cable, and the Pi will turn on.
 It should take you straight to the desktop after a bit of logging in.
 The main menu for settings etc. can be found in the top left.
 Network settings can be found in the top right.
 You can do some of the setup on wifi, but it's easier if you already have it plugged into your router via ethernet.

-### C) Configuring your pi
+### C) Configuring your Raspberry Pi

 All Raspberry Pis come with a default username (pi) and password (raspberry).
 You'll want to change the password.
-You can do this by either opening up a **Terminal** window and typing `sudo passwd` then hitting enter, or by going to settings -> raspberry pi settings and changing it there.
+You can do this by either opening up a **Terminal** window and typing `sudo passwd` then hitting enter, or by going to **settings -> raspberry pi settings** and changing it there.

-Depending on your Pi, you'll probably need to change the keyboard layout under Keyboard + Mouse Settings to English (US), otherwise the symbols will be weird.
+Depending on your Pi, you might need to change the keyboard layout under **Keyboard + Mouse Settings** to **English (US)**, otherwise the symbols will be weird.

-If you want to be able to control your pi without having a keyboard/monitor connected to it once you've set it up, you'll also need to check the radio button to `enable SSH` in the 4th tab of the raspberry pi settings menu.
+If you want to be able to control your pi without having a keyboard/monitor connected to it once you've set it up, you'll also need to check the radio button to `enable SSH` in the 4th tab of the **raspberry pi settings** menu.

 Finally, before you continue, find the MAC address (a unique hardware identifier for your raspberry pi) of your Pi.
-To do this, start a **Terminal** window
+To do this, start a **Terminal** window and type `ifconfig`.
+Assuming you plan to connect your raspberry pi via ethernet - under `eth0` you should see a line that resembles `ether a1:b2:c3:d4:e5:c6` .
+The stuff after `ether` is the MAC address of the ethernet port - **write that down for later**

 ## 2) Configuring your router

+####Setting up a Static IP

 For the pi-hole to work properly, it will need a static (unchanging) IP address so that your router and devices know where to find it.
 If you have never logged into your router, you will need to do so to change these settings.
 Most routers are accessible by typing either **192.168.1.1** or **192.168.0.1** into your browser's address bar.
 If you've never logged into your router, you may need to look up the default password, which these days is often attached to your router on a sticker somewhere.

+The next steps will vary based on their manufacturer, but what you want to find is something labeled along the lines of either **static IP** or **reserved IP**.
+This will usually be nestled in something along the lines of Advanced Settings, Setup, LAN setup, or DHCP setup.

-For the purposes of this tutorial, I'm going to assume you want to set up your pi-hole as both a **DNS** server and a **DHCP** server. **DHCP** is a system whereby a server on your network dynamically assigns IP addresses to every device on your network when it connects.
+- A brief aside: **DHCP** is a system whereby a server on your network dynamically assigns IP addresses to 		every device on your network when it connects.
 On most home networks, the router serves as the DHCP server.
+Usually, routers will be configured to hand out DHCP leases from 192.168.1.1 -> 192.168.1.254.

+You'll want to give your pi a memorable static IP address and, for easier setup, one that doesn't fall in the range of IPs that your router has already assigned.
+Assuming you don't have over 100 devices already connected, anything over 192.168.x.100 should be good.
+I chose **192.168.1.111** as my pihole's IP.

+In the settings mentioned above, assign the pihole to that IP address and use the MAC address you wrote down in step 1.
+You will probably need to save the settings, whereupon your router will either automatically restart or do something in the background.
+To check if this worked, you can now restart/login your pi, open a terminal window, and type `ifconfig` - the IP address should be the one you assigned in your router.

+Before you finish this step, write down the IP address of your router!
+Your Pi should automatically detect it, but it's good to have just in case.

+#### On setting up Pi-hole DHCP (later!)

-There are a few advantages to setting up your pi-hole as a DHCP, the largest of which is that it will be able to tell which queries are coming from which device.
-Without setting this up, the pi-hole will see most queries as coming from your router, so you won't be able to tell which ads are being blocked on your laptop vs. your phone vs. your PS4, etc. *If you want to set up your pi-hole as a dhcp server, you will need to disable DHCP on your router.
+For the purposes of this tutorial, I'm going to assume you want to set up your pi-hole as both a **DNS** server and a **DHCP** (dynamic host configuration protocol) server.
+There are a few advantages to setting up your pi-hole as a DHCP server, the largest of which is that it will be able to tell which queries are coming from which device.
+Without setting this up, your devices will contact your router, which then forwards the requests to the Pi-hole: the pi-hole will see most queries as coming from your router, so you won't be able to tell which ads are being blocked on your laptop vs. your phone vs. your PS4, etc. *If you want to set up your pi-hole as a DHCP server (recommended), you will need to disable DHCP on your router.
 Let's do this after Step 3*

-The next steps will vary based on their manufacturer, but what you want to find is something labeled along the lines of either **static IP** or **reserved IP**.
-This will usually be nestled in something along the lines of Advanced Settings, Setup, LAN setup, or DHCP setup.
-TODO

 ## 3) Installing and configuring Pi-hole